pramodh-natarajan/twitter-trendtracker/README.md

 # Usage

-Just clone this repository, run index.js using node and see the visualization on the client (still under construction).
+Just clone this repository, run index.js using node and see the visualization on the client at http://localhost:8888/

 ```
 node server/index.js